 About John Brown, the author

-With school now in session and Fall in full swing, using gear that is passively bright is a critical component to being better seen while riding our bikes.
+With school in session and Fall in full swing, using passively bright gear is a critical component to being better seen while riding our bikes.
 The two primary forms of visibility we need to focus on are passive and active visibility.
 Things like reflectors and bright colors are forms of passive visibility.
 In contrast, lights and blinkers are great examples of operational visibility.
 Read on to see where each one is helpful and most efficient.

 Using visibility passively

 Most autumn rides start in the light and only devolve into darkness as the ride stretches.
 Most riders rely on passive visibility to get them home in these cases.
-Provided your ride is under street lamps or some form of light, that passive visibility will get you home safely.
+If your ride is under street lamps or lights, that passive visibility will get you home safely.
 The most common form of passive visibility is a lowly reflector.
-The CPSC requires these plastic devices to be installed on all bicycles sold in the united states.
-You will find glasses in two colors, white (front and wheels) and Red (rear).
+The CPSC requires these plastic devices installed on all bicycles sold in the United States.
+You will find glasses in white (front and wheels) and Red (rear).

 Additionally, many apparel companies install reflective materials on their products.
 Like the reflector on your bike, these reflective materials will take any light thrown at you and return it to the source of the morning.
 Passive reflectivity falls short when there is no light source to activate visibility.